turbot/steampipe-docs/docs/cloud/integrations/apachesuperset.md

 With Apache Superset and Steampipe Cloud you can:

+- View tables in your Steampipe Cloud workspace

+- Write custom queries for those tables

-- Create interactive dashboards driven by data from the tables and queries in your Steampipe Cloud workspace
+- Create interactive dashboards driven by your tables and queries